 Scissors Gait (Diplegic)

 The internal hip rotation occurs when the hip adductor muscles are not flexible.
 Because of the spasticity in the hip muscles, the affected person is unable to separate the thighs while moving around.
 During a walk, the thighs will be pressed together, or the knees will cross each other.
 This crisscross movement of the legs is known as the scissors gait.

 Scissors gait is one of the abnormalities of gait patterns seen in cerebral palsy patients.
 Motor impairments in the legs cause this diplegic gait.
 As you may be aware, if a particular body part does not receive the adequate movement, the muscles will eventually wean.
-Scissoring gait can cause developmental deformities and curtail muscle growth.
+Scissoring gait causes developmental deformities and curtail muscle growth.

 The scissors gait disturbance symptoms are that the affected person is prone to losing balance and falling often.
 The constant rubbing of the thighs and knees can lead to pressure ulcers.
 Every movement will be painful due to joint and muscle tightness.

 As the proverb goes, “We can’t teach an old dog new tricks,” so management of this gait abnormality should begin early or when the children are young.
 It would be easy to reduce spasticity and relax the joints and muscles in the early stages with appropriate physical therapy and medications.